infrasonar/docs/docs/documentation/application/assets.md

 When one or more agentcores are configured in the specified zone the host is bound to an agentcore in this zone.
 If no agentcores are configured in the specified zone we fall back to any other agent core.

-This feature can be usefull for assets in a dmz or remote networks as it allows to direct probes to a specific zone.
+This feature can be useful for assets in a dmz or remote networks as it allows to direct probes to a specific zone.

 For agents the zone is only cosmetic.